Credit Card Dates You Need to Know

 When it comes to your credit cards, dates are important.
-While your payment due date is arguably the most important of all credit card dates, there are a few other dates to know, too.
+While your payment due date is arguably the most important of all credit card dates, there are a few other dates you need to know.

 Your Payment Due Date

-If you need to change your due date, for example; your current due date conflicts with your payday or another major due date, contact your credit card issuer.
+If you need to change your due date, for example, if your current due date conflicts with your payday or another major due date, contact your credit card issuer.
 Most will let you switch your due date at least one time.

 Your Account Statement Closing Date